Tobecci/gitbook/README.md

 * add the copied directory to the path variable
 * open a new cmd terminal and type `gitbook`

->I urge you to contribute to this project
+>I urge you to contribute to this project as it is open source